Scalloping Season in Pasco County Kicks Off in 2022 on the Florida Sports Coast:

-“We’re thrilled to see recreational scalloping return to Pasco waters,” said Tourism Director, Adam Thomas, CDME.
+“We’re thrilled to see recreational scalloping return to Pasco waters,” said Tourism Director, Adam Thomas, CDME in 2019.
 “As an adventurous outdoor activity, scallop season brings unmatched memories to countless families and friends.”

 In anticipation of continued growth in popularity with the returned underwater adventure, Pasco County Parks, Recreation and Natural Resources is concentrating efforts to expand and improve county boat ramps to provide more trailer parking and overall better launch experiences for both local and out of town scallopers.

 “To improve access for users in and out of the boat ramps, an effort to redesign the park entrance, internal traffic flows, and parking will be launched later this year”, said Keith Wiley, Director of Parks, Recreation and Natural Resources.

 FWC Scalloping Safety and Fishing Regulations:

 - Scallops must be landed within areas that are open to harvest